Andree37/Andree37/README.md

 ## Hello!

 I am an MSc.
-Software Developer Engineer for AWS currently living in 🇮🇪.
+Software Developer Engineer for AWS currently living in Ireland.

 **Check my [Personal Website](https://andrerib.xyz/)** to see more of my work.